A Path Integral Treatment of Time-dependent Dunkl Quantum Mechanics: Conclusion

 \section{Conclusion}

 Time-dependent quantum mechanics has become a pivotal area of research due to its applications across diverse fields, including plasma physics, quantum optics, and quantum chemistry.
 While the path integral method is widely used in time-dependent quantum systems, its application within the Dunkl formalism remains largely unexplored.
-In this study, we extend the path integral approach to time-dependent Dunkl quantum mechanics by reducing it to a stationary form through explicit generalized canonical and time transformations.
+In this study, we extended the path integral approach to time-dependent Dunkl quantum mechanics by reducing it to a stationary form through explicit generalized canonical and time transformations.

-More precisely, we derived a general expression for the propagator and developed explicit formulations for the Dunkl harmonic oscillator, with a particular focus on two analytically solvable cases involving harmonic oscillators with time-dependent mass.
-This framework was applied to the Dunkl-harmonic oscillator with time-dependent mass and frequency, enabling the calculation of exact propagators and corresponding wave functions.
-These results underscore the applicability of Dunkl operators within time-dependent quantum systems, highlighting their versatility in addressing non-stationary dynamics.
-Subsequently, the effectiveness of this approach was further validated by its application to two illustrative models: the Dunkl-Caldirola-Kanai oscillator, characterized by an exponentially varying mass, and a harmonic oscillator with a strongly pulsating mass.
-These examples provided concrete instances of how Dunkl mechanics can effectively accommodate complex dependencies of mass and frequency, thereby expanding the toolkit for analyzing time-dependent quantum systems.
+More precisely, we derived a general expression for the propagator and developed explicit formulations for the Dunkl harmonic oscillator.
+A particular focus was placed on two analytically solvable cases involving harmonic oscillators with time-dependent mass: the Dunkl-Caldirola-Kanai oscillator and a harmonic oscillator with a strongly pulsating mass.

-Overall, this study demonstrates the capacity of the Dunkl formalism to address complex time-dependent quantum problems and derive exact solutions in cases that pose significant analytical challenges.
-This approach broadens the scope of Dunkl mechanics for applications in both theoretical and applied physics, offering novel insights into systems where time-dependent characteristics and reflection symmetries play a critical role.
+The Dunkl-Caldirola-Kanai oscillator, characterized by an exponentially varying mass, effectively models quantum damping effects.
+Moreover, the harmonic oscillator with a strongly pulsating mass captures periodic energy fluctuations, relevant for systems such as cavity quantum electrodynamics.
+These results underscore the unique ability of the Dunkl formalism to incorporate reflection symmetries and handle time-dependent parameters, leading to parity-specific propagators and wave functions expressed in terms of modified Bessel functions, instead of the standard trigonometric or exponential functions for the standard case.

+Beyond theoretical insights, the practical implications of this work are significant.
+The Dunkl formalism provides a framework for studying quantum dissipative systems, where exponentially varying mass can model damping effects.
+Furthermore, it is well-suited for investigating non-Hermitian quantum mechanics, where reflection symmetries could reveal new physical phenomena.
+The exact solutions derived here could also serve as benchmarks for numerical simulations of time-dependent quantum systems, aiding in the development of more efficient computational techniques.

+Future studies could explore the interplay between Dunkl mechanics and non-Hermitian quantum systems, potentially uncovering new dynamical regimes.
+Additionally, extending the formalism to multi-dimensional systems or PT-symmetric systems would broaden its applicability and relevance.